wearerequired/jquery-light/README.md

 ## Installation

-Example of a `composer.json` for a site:
+The package type is `wordpress-muplugin`.
+Example of a `composer.json`:

 ```json
 {